ELELAB/Moonlight2R/README.md

 vignette( "Moonlight2R", package="Moonlight2R")
 ```

-### Installation of optional requirements
+### Installation of other requirements

-To make the best out of Moonlight2R we recommend downloading the [CSCapeSomatic
+To make the best out of Moonlight2R the user should download the [CSCapeSomatic
 pre-computed scores](http://cscape-somatic.biocompute.org.uk/#download).
 More
 detailed instructions are available in the [INSTALL file](./INSTALL)